What Is a Green Burial?

 Cemeteries choosing to follow these basic guidelines fall under the general category of green cemeteries.

-As opposed to conventional lawn cemeteries that require concrete, plastic, or other vaults or liners and allow embalmed bodies and exotic wood or metal caskets.
+As opposed to conventional lawn cemeteries that require concrete, plastic, or other vaults or liners and allow embalmed bodies and non-native wood or metal caskets.

 There Are Three Types of Green Burial Cemeteries